jsiman551/jsiman551/README.md

-<h2 align="center">Hello, my name is Jose Simancas.
+<h2 align="left">Hello, my name is Jose Simancas.
 Originally from Venezuela, I am currently based in Medellin, Colombia.
 With over eight years of experience in software development since 2016, I have developed a deep passion for all aspects of Information Technology.</h2>

 ###